civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 #### TransactionalInterface

 The `\Civi\Test\TransactionalInterface` simplifies data-cleanup.
 At the start of each test-function, it will issue a MySQL `BEGIN`; and, at the end of each test-function, it will issue a MySQL `ROLLBACK`.
-This means that your test can `INSERT`, `UPDATE`, and `DELETE` data -- but those changes will be automatically undone.
-This allows all your tests to execute in the same clean, baseline environment.
+The test is free to `INSERT`, `UPDATE`, and `DELETE` data -- and those changes will be automatically undone.
+This ensures that subsequent test-functions run in the same clean, baseline environment.

 However, there are a few caveats: